-We ended the call, and I stuck my head in Jared’s office and told him about Ted Loaming’s arrest.
+We ended the call, and I stuck my head in Jared’s office and told him about Ted Loaming’s arrest by the Walnut Creek police.
 Then I returned to my office and ate my sandwich.
 Morucci’s has excellent turkey sandwiches.
 They roast their turkeys at night, so the meat is sliced thick and is juicy and delicious.
 Adding avocado made it even better.

 After eating, I called Jennifer Boone.
 She answered.